 However, combining all five elements will determine the overall effectiveness of producing a high-quality and acceptable outcome.

 Material amounts within the original blank must correspond with the material amount of a finished part.
 Materials come in various thicknesses, each having a different direct effect on the material quality and amount by the decrease or increase of thickness.
-Therefore, considering the required thickness is important.
+Therefore, considering the required thickness is essential.

-The material type remains unchanged during the manufacturing process, but it determines the process efficiency and the number of required passes for producing the end result.
+The material type remains unchanged during the manufacturing process, but it determines the process efficiency and the number of required passes for producing the result.

-Individual material types have qualities, which impact how that particular material responds during manufacturing and how acceptable it is to defects.
+Specific material types have qualities, which impact how that particular material responds during manufacturing and how acceptable it is to defects.

 Furthermore, material and thickness are placed under multiple stresses during the process and to maintain the final shape.